Get Clear on Your Biochemistry

 Reference Range vs. Optimal Range: Why I Look Deeper

-When I review your labs, I’m not just scanning to see whether you’re “in range.”
-Standard reference ranges are designed to flag disease—they're wide, population-based, and often include people who aren’t thriving.
+When I review your labs, I am not just scanning to see whether you are “in range.”
+Standard reference ranges are designed to flag disease.
+They are wide, population based, and often include people who are not thriving.

-In contrast, I evaluate your results through a functional lens—looking for optimal ranges that reflect true health and vitality.
+Instead, I evaluate your results through a functional lens, looking for optimal ranges that reflect true health and vitality.

-• A ferritin of 15 might be “normal” on paper—but it can leave you exhausted and struggling to focus.
+• A ferritin of 20 might be considered normal on paper, yet it can leave you feeling exhausted and struggling to focus.

-• A fasting glucose of 99 is still technically “okay”—but it can be a red flag that your blood sugar is creeping up.
+• A fasting glucose of 99 is still technically acceptable, but it can be an early sign that blood sugar regulation is starting to shift.

-• A TSH of 4.0 may not get flagged—but you might already feel cold, sluggish, or foggy.
+• A TSH of 4.0 may not be flagged on a standard report, even though you might already feel cold, sluggish, or foggy.

 Start with Clarity.
 Stay Ahead of Symptoms.

-This shift in perspective helps us catch imbalances earlier and fine-tune your nutrition, lifestyle, and supplement plan before symptoms become bigger issues.
-It’s about getting ahead of things, not waiting for a diagnosis.
+This shift in perspective helps us catch imbalances earlier and fine tune your nutrition, lifestyle, and supplement plan before small signals turn into bigger issues.
+It is about getting ahead of things rather than waiting for a diagnosis.

-Testing once a year gives us the data we need to support your health in a way that’s proactive—not reactive.
-You don’t have to wait until something feels “wrong” to take control.
-This is about feeling empowered, informed, and aligned with what your body needs most.
+Testing once a year gives us the information we need to support your health in a proactive way.
+You do not have to wait until something feels wrong to take control.
+This approach is about feeling empowered, informed, and aligned with what your body needs most.

-If you’re ready to get curious about what’s going on under the surface—and start building a roadmap that reflects you—I’d love to support you.
+If you are ready to get curious about what is happening beneath the surface and start building a roadmap that truly reflects you, I would love to support you.

 Ready to run your labs?